martinPandarski/Theaters-Node.js/README.md

 # Theaters App
 Created with Node.js,Express, MongoDB Atlas & Mongoose.
-This is the solution for the JS Backend course in Softuni.org.
+This is the solution for the JS Backend course Exam Preparation in softuni.org.

 ## Features